NextronSystems/thor-manual/usage/scan.rst

 runs on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as Process Doppelganging.

-When investigating likely infections, you can also raise the sensitivity of the integrated PE-Sieve beyond the default with **--full-proc-integrity** (at the cost of likely false positives).
+When investigating infections, you can also raise the sensitivity of the integrated PE-Sieve beyond the default with **--full-proc-integrity** (at the cost of possible false positives).

 THOR reports PE-Sieve results as follows: